oulam7722/github-tutorial/README.md

 ---
 ## Git vs. GitHub
 **Git:**
-* git takes a snapshot of your code(git is used to save your code and any changes that you have done )
+* git takes a snapshot of your code and it is used to save your code and any changes that you have done

 **GutHub:**
-* github is where the code goes and stores its self in a cloud(Github is a hosting website where you can store your git commits)
+* Github is a hosting website where you can store your git commits)

 ---
 ## Initial Setup

 **Making a github account:**

+press create an account
 You have to put in you email and make a password.
 Self explanitory and its your choice to what you choose to put.

 ---